 When using new dentures, meals will take longer to complete.
 You may progressively build up your muscles and get them ready for subsequent items that will be more challenging and demanding by starting with foods that are simple to chew.

 On the other hand, you should try your best to avoid chewing gum as it can damage them.

 A full set of dentures typically costs around $1,800.
 However, the actual price depends on several factors.
-For example, the material used for making the dentures, the extent of customization, cost of tooth extractions, and cost of immediate dentures can influence the price.
+For example, the material used for making them, the extent of customization, the cost of tooth extractions, and the cost of immediate dentures can influence the price.

 In case your dentures become damaged, you should return to your prosthodontist immediately.

-To learn more about dentures or book an appointment with Sue Vetter’s dentures specialist, call or visit us.
+To learn more about dentures or book an appointment with Sue Vetter in Seattle, call or visit us.